tacticalDevC/tacticaldevc.ml/content/posts/orangewebsite.md

 See for yourself!

 ## Wait... what is this even about?
 A domain registrar!
 Orangewebsite claims to be a 100% icelandig company.
-In this post I will show you what convinced me to buy that domain, the conversation between me and the support and how I found out that they actually aren't that what we think of Orange is.
+In this post I will show you what convinced me to buy that domain, the conversation between me and the support and how I found out that they actually aren't that what we think of Orangewebsite is.

 ## TL;DR
 Orangewebsite might be a Hong Kong owned company which claims to be Icelandic.
 In WHOIS they hide their own data (why should they?) using a WHOIS Privacy proxy.
 That proxy unveils the owner if a subpoena (or NSL) is received.
 The proxy and it's hoster are based in the US and run on AWS.